CompileZero/javascript-brush-up/projects/1-DOM/1-Task-List/README.md

 ### 4. Clearly articulated use of `forEach` function

-## Use Materialize CSS:

-### 💡 Tip: Use the CSS cdn before in the head & use the JS cdn below the body

-💡 Materialize CSS also needs JQuery as a dependency to work, so use the JQuery CDN, and put the script code above materialize script code.

 ## Problem Statement

 Tasks - Create a web application with the following features: